Are You a Leader? Become a Nurse Administrator

 RN-to-MSN in Nursing Administration

-You can fast track from an ADN to an MSN in nursing administration in two to three years.
-This can be a great way to advance your career if you’re currently working as an RN, since many RN-to-MSN programs are designed with working nurses in mind.
+You can fast track from an Associate Degree in Nursing (ADN) to an MSN in nursing administration in two to three years.
+This can be a great way to advance your career if you’re currently working as a registered nurse, since many RN-to-MSN programs are designed with working nurses in mind.

 You can find these programs both on campus and online, and many schools have full-time and part-time options.
 Financial aid is often available.
 Your current employer might even reimburse you for earning your degree.